-The development of a Scrutiny Report regarding the Retail Experience could have adverse and positive impact on the eight protected characteristics.
-However, as no Equality Impact Assessment can be completed yet for this, its impact on these groups has not been subject to a detailed level of scrutiny.
+The development of an Independent Living Strategy could have adverse and positive impact on the eight protected characteristics.
+However, as no Equality Impact Assessment can be completed yet for the development of such a Strategy, its impact on these groups has not been subject to a detailed level of scrutiny.